 - running the race bible lesson

-- bible lesson for endurance
+- bible lesson running game for teens

-- object lesson on racing
+- object lesson on running

-- object lesson about running the race
+- object lesson on running the Christian race

 Psalm 4:4, Proverbs 14:29, Proverbs 15:1, Ecclesiastes 7:9, Ephesians 4:26-27, Colossians 3:8

 The bible tells us in Ephesians 4:26 that when we get angry we need to be very careful not to sin.
 Sinning is when we do something that goes against God’s rules for our life like pushing, fighting, and saying unkind things.